22 December, 2022

 The history of nursing

-Early Foundations of Nursing
+Early foundations of nursing

 Nursing, as a concept, has existed in various forms since ancient times, but the structured profession we recognise today began to take shape in the Roman Empire.
 Around 300 A.D., the Empire established hospitals in every town, where nurses cared for patients and assisted doctors.
 This marked the initial step in organising healthcare services and assigning dedicated roles for patient care.